-Operation Deep Clean for guests is currently underway at my house, which means I’m glamming it up in sweatpants and dumping baking soda on everything.
+Operation Deep Clean is currently underway at my house, which means I’m glamming it up in sweatpants and dumping baking soda on everything.
 Okay, maybe not dumping, but certainly using it in every room.
-Not only is natural and non-toxic, it’s cheap and it WORKS.
-I even use it in my personal care products and home remedies.
+Expired baking soda – which can cause recipes to fall flat – still works beautifully for cleaning and other applications.

 Cleaning With Baking Soda